advance100/doc_webpack/configuration.md

 }
 ```

 > **NOTE**: It is not possible to configure other options specific to entry points.
-If you need entry point specific configuration you need to use [multiple configuration](#multiple-configurations).
+If you need entry point specific configuration you need to use [multiple configurations](#multiple-configurations).